 When you think of growing bones, you might think they grow out from the center of the bone.
-But the long bones in the legs and arms grow from an area at either end of these bones called the growth plate, epiphyseal plate, or physis.
+But the long bones in the legs and arms grow from an area at either end of these bones called the physis, or more commonly, the growth plate.
 These areas produce new bone tissue and determine the final length and shape of bones in adulthood.

-If not treated, an injured growth plate might not do its job properly, which can lead to crooked or misshapen bones, limbs that are too short, or even arthritis.
+An injured growth plate might not do its job properly, which can lead to crooked or misshapen bones, limbs that are too short, or even arthritis.
 Fortunately, these occurrences are rare.
-With treatment, the vast majority of kids recover from growth plate injuries without any long-term consequences.
+With recognition and proper treatment, the vast majority of kids recover from growth plate injuries without any long-term consequences.

 About Growth Plates

 All long bones have an area called the epiphysis, which is the rounded end of the bone.
 The long, middle part (or shaft) of the bone is the diaphysis; the area where the bone gets wider at its end is the metaphysis.

 In a growing child, growth plates sit between the metaphysis and the epiphysis.
 Growth plates are the developing tissues at the end of long bones that grows in length.
 Growth plates are made up of cartilage, a rubbery, flexible material (the nose, for instance, is made of cartilage).

 When a child's bones have completed growing (or reached skeletal maturity), the growth plates ossify (harden) and cause the epiphysis to fuse together with the metaphysis, forming one complete bone.

 Girls tend to reach skeletal maturity earlier than boys; their growth plates usually close around ages 13 to 15, while boys' growth plates close later, at around ages 15 to 17.
 However, before growth is complete, the growth plates are susceptible to fractures (breaks).
 An adult whose bones have finished growing might simply pull a muscle or a tendon after a fall.
 But in a child, that same fall could injure the growth plate.